andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 : A list of public keys for the Federation operator.
 Should be represented using *The Magic Envelope Compact Serialization* [[Magic Signatures][]].

 `federation.supported_algs`
-: A list of supported algorithms.
+: A list of algorithms that the consumer of the metadata feed is expected to support.

 `endpoint.trusted-providers`
 : An endpoint listing trusted Identity Providers.